afridarahman38/salary_prediction_ML/README.md

 **Models:** Saved trained models for future use or deployment.

 **Reports:** Documentation, presentations, and reports summarizing the project findings, methodologies, and results.

+### Feel free to contribute, open issues, or provide feedback to enhance the Selenium web automation testing process for Daraz!